 Col. Arthur B. Oldfield, ADC’s public information officer, recounted later that Partridge instructed him at the time to trumpet Genie’s introduction.
 The general, he said, "wanted the weapons ‘out in the open.’ " Five ADC officers heard about this assignment and volunteered to stand beneath the Genie blast, dubbed "Shot John."

 The Genie was detonated at a designated "air zero"—18,000 feet above the five volunteers and one Air Force photographer.
 The officers stood next to a hand-lettered "ground zero–population five" sign that Oldfield had fashioned from shirt cardboard.

 Fran Frost, a model for a beautician representing Utah in a national hairdressing competition, poses next to a Bomarc replica.
 The hairdresser who designed Frost’s look utilized the "buzz" about the missile as inspiration.
 Press from the time pointed out that Miss Bomarc’s hairstyle suggested that the missile’s "nuclear payload" had gone into "super action."
-(USAF photo courtesy of the National Museum of the US Air Force)

 This test, almost unimaginable today, garnered considerable favorable news coverage.
 "They said all they experienced was ‘a sudden rush of air and a clap like thunder,’ " reported the New York Times the next day.
 The volunteers "remained on the spot an hour after the detonation, with Geiger counters, and said radioactive fallout was almost undetectable."
 Time described a "fireball," which gave way to a "rosy, doughnut-shaped cloud."